-Home to hundreds of glaciers, this park is also where you find the highest mountain in Peru.
-Named Mount Huascaran, it measures 6,768 meters (22,205 feet) making it the fourth highest mountain in the Western Hemisphere.
+Home to hundreds of glaciers, this is also where you find Mount Huascaran, which ranks as the highest mountain in Peru.
+Huascaran measures 6,768 meters (22,205 feet) making it the fourth highest mountain in the Western Hemisphere.

 That being said, remember that the park is at a high altitude as we are in the Andes, so some acclimatization is required.
 Walking at altitude is often harder than at lower elevations so make sure you’re prepared.
 The scenery and wildlife is definitely worth the trek.

 The Titicaca National Reserve

-The reserve was established to protect the wildlife and the culture of the Titicaca area.
-For example, the Uros community live on the lake’s islands, which are made out of reeds and are thought to have once served a defence function.
+The reserve was established to protect the wildlife and the culture of the Titicaca.
+A main cultural group are the Uros community living on the lake’s islands.
+The islands are made from reeds and are thought to have once been for defense.
 Nowadays, you can visit the communities to learn about the culture and history of the region.

-Intense hunting pressure on the frog almost drove it to extinction, but protection within the reserve is allowing populations to recover.
-Other iconic Titicaca animals in the protected area include the Titicaca duck and Titicaca grebe, plus around 60 different birds, 14 types of fish, and 18 different frogs.
+Intense hunting pressure on the frog almost drove it to extinction.
+But protection within the reserve is allowing populations to recover.
+Other iconic Titicaca animals in the protected area include the Titicaca duck and Titicaca grebe.
+In total, the lake area is home to around 60 different birds, 14 types of fish, and 18 different frogs.

 The park measures just over 36,000 hectares and a narrow bit of land separates the lake into two bodies of water.
 The Peruvian water body is named Lake Pequeño and the water on the Bolivian side is called Lake Huinaymarca.
 The average depth of the lake is around 500 feet (165 meters), but is almost double this closer to the Bolivian shore.